munificent/magpie/doc/site/markdown/multimethods.md

 When defining a method, both the left and right argument patterns, if present, must be in parentheses.
 When *calling* a method, only the right one must.

+## Indexers

+Most methods will be named methods like we've seen, but Magpie also has a little syntactic sugar for working with collection-like objects: *indexer methods*.
+These are essentially methods whose name is `[]`.

+    :::magpie
+    list[2]

+Here, we're accessing an element from some `list` variable by calling an indexer method.
+The left argument is `list` and the right argument is `2`.
+Aside from their syntax, there is nothing special about indexers.
+They're just methods like any other and you're free to define your own indexers, like so:

+    :::magpie
+    def (this is String)[index is Int]
+        this substring(index, 1)
+    end

+Here, we've defined an indexer on strings that takes a number and returns the character at that index (as a string).
+As you'd expect, the right argument can also be a [record](records.html):

+    :::magpie
+    defclass Grid
+        val width is Int
+        val height is Int
+        val cells is List
+    end

+    def (this is Grid)[x is Int, y is Int] cells[y * width + x]
+    end

+Here we've defined a `Grid` class that represents a 2D array of cells.
+You can get the cell at a given coordinate using an indexer that takes two ints, like `grid[2, 3]`.

 ## Method Scope

 In the above examples, it looks like we're adding methods to the `String` class.
 In other languages, this is called [monkey-patching](http://en.wikipedia.org/wiki/Monkey_patch) and it's frowned upon.
 If two unrelated parts of the codebase both declare methods on the same class with the same name, they will collide and do something... probably bad.